Quansight/Quansight-website/apps/consulting/posts/building-a-panel-pipeline.md

 more complicated stages.
 We do everything just as above, but now, we insert different classes in place of `Stage1` and `Stage2`.

-## A Pipeline with More Complicated Stages
+## A Pipeline With More Complicated Stages

 We have built a custom two-stage Panel app for pre-processing NLP (Natural Language Processing) pipelines.
 Rather than showing the details of those two